ajpalkovic/yapl/README.md

     foo bar(1)[1, 2], 3, 4

-Because Yapl supports paren-less function calls, you might intuitively guess that the previous code would not parse successfully.
+Even though Yapl supports paren-less function calls, you might intuitively guess that the previous code would not parse successfully.
 In actuality, Yapl would parse it like this:

     foo(bar(1)([1, 2], 3, 4))